rehierl/node-tree-outliner/1-0-mathematics/1-3-0-sets-of-values.md

 Note that `isMultiSet(s)` is understood to be true for sets.

 <!-- ======================================================================= -->
-## simple sets is a specialized multisets
+## simple sets are specialized multisets

-* "specialized" such that the multiplicity of each value it holds is one/1
+* "specialized" such that the multiplicity of each value is one/1

 a set adopts the following definitions: